Paperspace/gradient-flask-example/README.md

 # gradient-flask-example
 Sometimes you want to serve a simple webservice from a GPU container.
 Maybe you want to test out a new model you have trained (not hodog?!) or want to serve a simple visualization of your machine learning model.
 This repo shows you how to make a simple flask app using Paperspace's [Gradient°](https://www.paperspace.com/gradient).

+Things to note when running flask:
+1. You need to have the flask server listen on all interfaces by specifying `app.run(host="0.0.0.0")` for the interface to listen on.
+2. You need to install the `flask` and `flask_restful` packages as part of running the job if it is not already part of the container.
+(The `flask_restful` package optional if you are not using its functionality in your flask server.)
+The example here shows both these actions.

+Also note, flask by default does not provide SSL/TLS security.
+See the flask package documentation for options on how to secure flask.
+Here is an article on [running your flask-application over https](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https).

 ## Run the job

 ```